 – Presenter: It is customary that you also give your mother an Eagle kiss.
 (The Eagle does so.)

 – MC: (If the father is an Eagle.)
-Your father has stood by you over the years and has offered his encouragement and assistance, as the symbol of what he has contributed to your attainment of this award, the court now asks you to present him a miniature Eagle tie tack.
-(The presenter gives it to the Eagle Scout who then pins it on his father’s tie.)
+Your father has stood by you over the years and has offered their encouragement and assistance, as the symbol of what they have contributed to your attainment of this award, the court now asks you to present him a miniature Eagle tie tack.
+(The presenter gives it to the Eagle Scout who then pins it on their father’s tie.)

 NESA Representative: By virtue of your earning the Eagle Award, you are now eligible to become a member of the National Eagle Scout Association.
 Your troop has enrolled you as a ten-year member in the association and I have the honor or presenting your membership to you.
 Fail not your fellow Eagles, for your responsibilities are now greater than before.
 As you go forward in life, receiving other honors and awards, always remember this night when you became an Eagle Scout.
-(He then gives him the NESA membership.)
+(They then give them the NESA membership.)

 – MC: You are now about to join the ranks of Eagle Scouts.
 Before doing so, however, we ask you to recommit yourself to Scouting’s essential principles.
 (Name and title of person to deliver the charge) will assist by delivering the Eagle charge.